frenchy64/clob-shell/readline/README.md

 ## Quick Lay of the land

-You should look at `clob.rebel-readline.clojure.main` and `clob.rebel-readline.core` to give you top level usage information.
+You should look at `clob.readline.clojure.main` and `clob.readline.core` to give you top level usage information.

-The core of the functionality is in `clob.rebel-readline.clojure.line-reader` everything else is just support.
+The core of the functionality is in `clob.readline.clojure.line-reader` everything else is just support.

 ## Quick Usage

-These are some quick examples demonstrating how to use the clob.rebel-readline API.
+These are some quick examples demonstrating how to use the clob.readline API.

 The main way to utilize this readline editor is to replace the